 As LightSquared moves into its wholesale LTE business next year, the company is offering customers the option of nationwide 3G CDMA service through its deal with Sprint.
 But Boulben said the 3G service option is only available to LightSquared's non-cellular wholesale customers like netTalk and EarthComm.
 LightSquared cellular customers such as C Spire Wireless and Leap Wireless won't have an option through their agreement with LightSquared to offer Sprint-powered 3G CDMA roaming.

 Of course, there is much hanging over LightSquared.
 Foremost among the company's problems are concerns that its network will interfere with GPS receivers.
 The FCC has scheduled more testing of the issue, and LightSquared has offered technical fixes to the problem for GPS companies.
 Still, the issue has legs, and doesn't appear to be going away anytime soon.
 Moreover, LightSquared will need a serious amount of cash to launch and maintain its service.
 And even if the company gets those issues ironed out, there is no guarantee that its wholesale business model will be successful.
 After all, what's to stop Verizon, AT&T and Sprint from offering their own LTE services through an MVNO model, thereby potentially negating the need for a wholesale player?

 It's clearly a troubled space, but the details of LightSquared's service show that at least some of the company's strategy is starting to come together.

-At the time this article was published The Motley Fool owns shares of Qualcomm.
+At the time this article was published The Motley Fool owns shares of QUALCOMM.
 Motley Fool newsletter services have recommended buying shares of AT&T. Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.